-According to the U.S. Centers for Disease Control and Prevention (CDC), about 14,000 people in the United States report having shigellosis every year (CDC).
+According to the Centers for Disease Control and Prevention (CDC), about 500,000 people in the United States report having shigellosis every year.
 The symptoms vary in intensity.
 You may have a mild shigellosis infection and not even realize or report it.

-Toddlers and preschoolers are more likely to get shigellosis than older children and adults.
+Toddlers and preschoolers are more likely than older children and adults to get shigellosis.
 This may be because young children put their fingers in their mouths often and are more likely to ingest the bacteria.
-The large number of diaper changes in childcare centers can also increase the concentration of infection in this age group.
+The large number of diaper changes in childcare centers may also increase the concentration of infection in this age group.

 Frequent bouts of watery diarrhea are the main symptom of shigellosis.
 Abdominal cramping, nausea, and vomiting may also occur.
 Many people who have shigellosis also have either blood or mucus in their stool, and they may run a fever.

-Symptoms usually begin within three days of coming in contact with Shigella.
+Symptoms usually begin within 3 days of coming in contact with Shigella.
 In some cases, however, symptoms of infection may appear as much as a week after contact.

-Diarrhea and other signs of shigellosis usually last between two and seven days.
+Diarrhea and other signs of shigellosis usually last between 2 and 7 days.
 Mild infection lasting a couple of days may not require treatment.
-However, staying hydrated in between bouts of diarrhea is crucial.
-Call your doctor if you have diarrhea for more than three days.
-This is very important, particularly if you cannot keep down food or water.
+However, it’s critical to stay hydrated in between bouts of diarrhea.
+Call your doctor if you have diarrhea for more than 3 days.
+This is very important, especially if you cannot keep down food or water.
 Dehydration is a real danger associated with shigellosis.

 Combating dehydration is the main goal of treatment for most cases of shigellosis.
 It is important to drink plenty of fluids, especially electrolyte solutions, many of which are available over the counter.
 It is usually not advisable to take any type of medication to relieve your diarrhea, as this will keep the bacteria in your system longer and may make the infection worse.

-Moderate-to-severe infection may require medical treatment.
-Medical treatment will usually include antibiotics to eliminate the bacteria from your digestive tract.
+Moderate or severe infections may require medical treatment.
+Treatment will usually include antibiotics to eliminate the bacteria from your digestive tract.
 Your doctor may test your stool to confirm that Shigella is the source of the infection.
-Confirmation of Shigella helps your doctor choose the right medication to fight shigellosis.
-Drug options include powerful antibiotic medications:
+Confirmation of Shigella helps your doctor to choose the right medication to fight shigellosis.
+Drug options include powerful antibiotic medications, such as: